 The 2023 Spring Memorandum and the letter to Parliament on 'refinement of box 3' of April 26, 2023 contain a number of options for refining the flat-rate system during the bridging period of box 3.
 The options mentioned by the State Secretary are an increase in the green investment tax credit, aligning the fixed return for (certain) receivables and debts and a further breakdown of the other assets category.
 The other assets category could be split into the following categories, each with its own fixed return: securities, real estate, endowment insurance, periodic benefits, taxable net pensions and taxable net annuities and other assets.
 These measures are expected to be able to be introduced in 2024.

-It seems that the introduction of a refinement of the fixed returns will increase the box 3 rate, possibly to 38% from 2024.
-The fact is, the refinement will lead to a budgetary loss, which should be covered by that rate increase, according to the decision notes accompanying the letter to Parliament.
+In case of a refinement of the fixed returns, the box 3 rate will possibly increase to 38 per cent.
+The fact is, the refinement will lead to a budgetary loss, which should be covered by that rate increase.

 The refinements introduced through the 2024 Tax Plan are as follows: